stadium-software/repeater-datagrid-client-side/README.md

   - [Working with Stadium Repos](#working-with-stadium-repos)

 ## Overview
-Using a *Repeater* control to display data allows for more flexibility, customisability and extensbility that a standard DataGrid.
+Using a *Repeater* control to display data allows for more flexibility, customisability and extensbility than a standard DataGrid.
 This module provides the functionality to sort and page through a DataSet assigned to a *Repeater*.

+Examples are also provided on how to achieve a variety of other common DataGrid functions.

 https://github.com/user-attachments/assets/c6d7890c-16b5-456d-a71e-f92b6a701da3